 In October 2007, we announced top-line results of a two-week trial we conducted to compare Medusa-enabled Interferon-Alpha XL with ViraferonTM (marketed in the U.S. as Peg-IntronTM).
-We presented the full data set in an oral presentation at the Annual Meeting for the European Association for the Study of the Liver in Milan on April 25, 2008.
+We presented the full data set in an oral presentation at the Annual Meeting for the European Association for the Study of the Liver in Milan in April, 2008.
 Top line results showed a statistically significant reduction in viral load after two weeks in the group comprising genotype-1 naïve patients , and non-responder/relapsed patients to pegylated interferon plus ribavirin.
 Importantly, these patients also benefitted with respect to tolerance of the treatment, as reported adverse events were lower in those patients administered Interferon-Alpha XL than in those patients administered Peg-Intron.

-We estimate that the worldwide market for interferon drugs to have been \$7.9 billion in 2007, and we expect this market to grow in the future as researchers identify additional indications that may be treated effectively using interferon drugs, as such proposed treatments gain approval and as new suppliers emerge.
-In 2007, we estimate that interferon alpha formulations accounted for approximately 35% of the worldwide market for interferons.
+We estimate that the worldwide market for interferon drugs (alpha, beta and gamma) to have been \$8.5 billion in 2008, and we expect this market to grow in the future as researchers identify additional indications that may be treated effectively using interferon drugs, as such proposed treatments gain approval and as new suppliers emerge.
+In 2008, we estimate that interferon alpha formulations accounted for approximately 33% of the worldwide market for interferons.
 We are in discussions regarding a licensing agreement with interested parties for the further development of the Medusa platform with respect to interferon-alpha.